-Overdrive introduces distortion at the very end of the Digitone signal path.
+Overdrive introduces distortion at the very end of the Digitone Keys signal path.
 (0.00-127.00)

-14. GLOBAL SETTINGS MENU
+14. GLOBAL SETTINGS

-The GLOBAL SETTINGS menu offers settings that affect Digitone and are also used to manage Projects.
+The GLOBAL SETTINGS menu contains settings that affect Digitone Keys on a global level and it is also used to manage Projects.
+Here you also find the settings for the MIDI Controller functionality, Multimap, and Control inputs.

-Press [GLOBAL SETTINGS] to access the GLOBAL SETTINGS menu.
+Press [GLOBAL SETTINGS] It to access the GLOBAL SETTINGS menu.
 Scroll the list by using [UP]/ [DOWN] or the LEVEL/DATA knob.
-Open a highlighted menu by pressing [YES].
+Press [YES] to open a highlighted menu.